-Changing to energy-saving bulbs isn’t as easy as the old jokes.
+Changing to energy-saving LED light bulbs isn’t easy.
 It’s tricky, technical and $$$$.
 Here’s my story.

-Last Spring I began looking for ways to make our house more energy efficient.
+Last Spring I began looking for ways to make our house more energy efficient through insulation and other energy saving measures.
 New York State has an excellent home energy conservation program and through the NYSERDA website I was able to locate a contractor to do a free home energy audit.
-Many states have similar programs offering rebates and low-cost loans to homeowners willing to insulate, upgrade the furnace and install more efficient lighting to help lower electric bills.
+Many states have similar programs offering rebates and low-cost loans to homeowners willing to insulate, upgrade the furnace and install more efficient LED light bulbs to help lower electric bills.

 The contractor I chose, Bill Mc Knight, of Energy Conservation Specialists, arrived with his infrared camera and blower-door apparatus to determine how much air was leaking out of our house, and where.
 He inspected the attic, the basement and tested the furnace.
 With a passion for energy-saving that’s really contagious, he’s a dream contractor – skilled, knowledgeable, generous with his time and attention to detail – always on the lookout to help his clients save.

-“You know,” he said pointing to the GE Reveal incandescent floodlights in my ceiling cans “you could reduce your electric bill by 30 percent if you switched those incandescent bulbs to LED.”
+“You know,” he said pointing to the GE Reveal incandescent floodlights in my ceiling cans “you could reduce your electric bill by 30 percent if you switched those incandescent bulbs to LED light bulbs.”
 Bill also warned that the LEDs were expensive, but worth it because they ran cooler (on low voltage), used less electricity than fluorescents, and would not need replacement for many years.
-I had no idea there were LED floods for ceiling cans.
+I had no idea there were LED light bulbs made for ceiling cans.

 On my own, I had previously purchased a dozen dimmable compact fluorescent floods – about $12 each — and hated them.
-Even worse than the smaller CFLs I’d tried three years ago when I wrote my original post on making sense of light bulb color, they gave off sickeningly greenish-yellow light.
+Even worse than the smaller compact fluorescent bulbs I’d tried three years ago when I wrote my original post on making sense of light bulb color, they gave off sickeningly greenish-yellow light.
 They didn’t dim – they died – and caused my switches to malfunction.
 I moved them to closets and the basement where there are no dimmers.
-The light output remains abysmal in those dark places. $144 plus tax badly spent plus $1 each to recycle!
+The light output remains abysmal in those dark places. $144 plus tax was badly spent and fluorescent bulbs cost $1 each to recycle!

-Inspired by Bill’s suggestion, I bought two LEDs to test.
-My ceiling cans take PAR 38-size bulbs (4.75-inches in diameter).
-At Lowe’s, I found dimmable 3000K (warm white) Utilitech brand floods (Lowe’s proprietary brand made by Feit), equivalent to my incandescents at 885 lumens (brightness).
-For $35 each they are guaranteed for 25,000 hours or about 3 years (8760 hours in a year).
+Inspired by Bill’s suggestion, I bought two LED light bulbs as a test.
+My ceiling cans take PAR 38-size bulbs (4.75-inches in diameter) which I found out from a sticker up inside one of the fixtures.
+The bulbs I had been using were smaller than they should have been.
+At Lowe’s, I found dimmable 3000K (warm white) Utilitech brand flood lampss (Lowe’s proprietary brand made by Feit), equivalent to my incandescents at 885 lumens (brightness).
+For $30 each they are guaranteed for 25,000 hours or about 3 years (8760 hours in a year).
 That means each new LED adds $11.50 a year to my electric bill for three years before I use a kilowatt.
 Ouch!
 But the light is wonderful and even brighter and cleaner than the incandescent bulbs.
 So I invested an additional $70 to put four in my home office ceiling, where lights burn 12 hours a day.
+What I also like about these bulbs is that the bezel, or outer ring, is very narrow.
+So there is a maximum light spread from this bulb style.

 Good solution?
-Noooo.
+Almost.
 With all four bulbs replaced, the lights didn’t dim and my switches didn’t work.
 Our ten-year-old Leviton dimmers are great.
 I love their tiny green lights to show where the dimmer is set and they are a cinch to find in the dark.
-But LED bulbs put out low voltage vs. the high voltage the old switches use.
-Only a workaround — mixing one incandescent with three LEDs — resolved the problems.
+But LED light bulbs put out low voltage vs. the high voltage the old switches use.
+So I constructed a workaround — mixing one incandescent with three LEDs — which resolved the problem.

 Following the successful mix, I replaced 3 of 4 bulbs in Mr. AM’s home office and 6 of 9 bulbs in the kitchen – two other daily high-use areas.
-My electric bill did go down slightly but who knows how long it would take to see a $420 savings to cover the cost of the bulbs.
-Two of the LEDs bulbs burned out within three months and I returned them to Lowe’s where they were replaced at no charge.
+My electric bill did go down slightly but who knows how long it will take to see a $420 savings to cover the cost of the bulbs?
+Two of the LED bulbs burned out within three months and I returned them to Lowe’s where they were replaced at no charge.
 Had I bought online I’d have been out of luck.

 • Every dimmer must be replaced with a new LED-compatible switch.
 This requires an electrician.

-•Even if I go for LED-compatible switches, those must be matched with compatible bulbs.
+•So, even if I go for LED-compatible switches, those must be matched with compatible bulbs.
 Before buying either component, it’s essential to check the manufacturer’s approved list of bulbs and sizes or risk humming and improper dimming.
 Lutron is compatible with the Utilitech bulbs – at least for now but in the future, who knows?
+(Update 2/28/14: the Utilitech bulbs pictured here have been discontinued and replaced by a bulb with a plastic housing.
+I was able to purchase the last 8 of these bulbs in Lowe’s stock.
+Since I don’t plan to replace any switches until I no longer have old bulbs to do the workaround this is not an issue.)

 The choice of LED bulbs and brands is brain-boggling.
 Fair warning: special attention must be paid to bulb design and especially to the surface area including the bezel (rim) thickness, the beam pattern (wide or narrow), the shape, size and socket type.
 Floods spread light down and at an angle all around.
 I look for a narrow bezel and an even pattern of diodes over the surface to get the widest spread of light from each bulb.
 A thick bezel and diodes only in the center is a bulb that works like a spotlight.
 This chart I found [above] is a handy reference guide.